enessmr/hyprmaterial3/README.md

 if you get command not found dont worry if the pkg is in optional, AGS and wlogout and Discord (if u want so optional) and kitty and Hyprlock (handled at hyprland dir) and GTK MUST be themed

 Ig i will use AGS only for bar... sorry :(

+## Technical Support

+email me to enessmr22@proton.me or open an issue